openhab/openhab-addons/addons/binding/org.openhab.binding.plclogo/README.md

 ### Bridge

-Each device have currently one channel `rtc`:
+Each device have currently three channels `diagnostic`, `rtc` and `weekday`:

 ```
+channel="plclogo:device:<DeviceId>:diagnostic"
 channel="plclogo:device:<DeviceId>:rtc"
+channel="plclogo:device:<DeviceId>:weekday"
 ```

-This channel supports `DateTime` items only.
+Channels `diagnostic` and `weekday` supports `String` items.
+Channel `diagnostic` contains the last diagnostic message reported by LOGO!.
+Channel `weekday` contains current day of the week.
+The value is provided by LOGO!.
+Channel `rtc` supports `DateTime` items only.
 Since Siemens `0BA7` (LOGO!
 7) devices will not transfer any useful data for this channel, local time of openHAB host will be used.
 Rather for Siemens `0BA8` (LOGO!
 8) devices, the data will be read from PLC.
 Since the smallest resolution provided by LOGO! is one second, `rtc` channel will be tried to update with the same rate.

 ### Digital